jeffdaily/parasail/README.md

 Please follow http://mesonbuild.com/Quick-guide.html for how to use Meson.
 The Meson build files are maintained by @SoapZA.
+This build currently only supports the SSE and AVX ISAs.

 ### Cross-Compiling for ARM